Joseph Dudley: Early life

 Joseph Dudley was born in Roxbury, Massachusetts Bay Colony, on September 23, 1647.
 His mother was Katherine Dudley (née Dighton or Deighton; formerly Hackburne) and his father was Thomas Dudley, one of the founders and leading magistrates of the colony.
 His father was 70 when he was born and died in 1653.
 His mother then married Reverend John Allin, who raised the young Dudley at his home in Dedham, Massachusetts.

 He graduated from Harvard College in 1665 and was admitted as a freeman in 1672.
 He became a member of the Massachusetts General Court representing Roxbury in 1673, and he was elected to the colony's council of assistants in 1676.
 King Philip's War broke out in 1675, and Dudley was a commissioner who accompanied the colonial militia into the field against the Indians.
-He was present at the Great Swamp Fight in which the Narragansett tribe was decisively defeated.
+He was present at the Great Swamp Fight in which the Narragansett people was decisively defeated.
 In 1679, Dudley was recorded as owning an enslaved Native American girl.
 Dudley served for several years as a commissioner to the New England Confederation, and was sent by the administration on diplomatic missions to neighboring Indian communities.
 He served on a committee that negotiated the boundary between Massachusetts and the Plymouth Colony.